 How Does Bankruptcy Affect Filing Taxes?

 Many people who file for bankruptcy wonder if it will affect how they file their taxes.
 Although it may seem complicated, having help from experienced bankruptcy and tax professionals can make the entire process much simpler.
-After you have submitted your bankruptcy petition, you’ll want to make sure you prepare the right forms when the next tax periods roll around.
+After you have submitted your bankruptcy petition, especially if you have filed a tax return recently, you’ll want to make sure you prepare the right forms when the next tax periods roll around.

 If you are filing taxes after a Chapter 7 case, you must file a 1040 tax return.
 Your bankruptcy trustee may also need to file Form 1041.
 If you are filing taxes after a Chapter 13 case, the same forms will be required from you and the trustee in your bankruptcy case.